doriclenses/pyDoric/README.md

 # pyDoric
-Python scripts to contribute to Doric Neuroscience Studio Analyzers
+Python scripts used in danse software.

 ## MiniAn
 ---